HTTP-RPC/Sierra/README.md

 size="120"
 ```

-The "weight" attribute specifies the amount of excess space in a container that should be allocated to a component, relative to other weighted components in the container.
-When applied to a `Spacer` instance, it creates a "glue" component that automatically shrinks or stretches depending on the size of its container.
+The "weight" attribute specifies the amount of excess space in a column or row panel that should be allocated to a component, relative to other weighted components in the container.
+When applied to a `Spacer` instance, it creates an invisible "glue" component that automatically shrinks or stretches as needed.
 However, weights are not limited to spacers and can be applied to any component type:

 ```xml
 <column-panel spacing="4" padding="8" opaque="true">